TurboGears/tg2docs/docs/recipesandfaq.rst

     modules/thirdparty/webhelpers_feedgenerator

+.. todo:: Document "community" sites; user-signup mechanisms (e.g. tgext.registration2), OpenID, Recaptcha, etceteras as sub-section

 Automatic Forms/Controllers
 ---------------------------

-The TurboGears Admin system is built on top of the Sprox and tg.ext.crud system.
+The TurboGears Admin system is built on top of the Sprox and tgext.crud system.
 You can use the same automatically generated forms and controllers to help you quickly prototype your applications.
 The :ref:`Movie Tutorial <movie-tutorial>` introduces this usage of